01 of 26

 To create a brown dye bath, gather the petals of any color hollyhock flower and boil with water.Continue to 14 of 26 below.

 14 of 26

 There are dozens of different types of ivy, Hedera, found around the world.
 The majority of these vines are prolific and grow easily.
-Gather the twigs and stems of any ivy to create a yellowish brown dye bath.Continue to 15 of 26 below.
+Gather the twigs and stems of any ivy and boil in water to create a yellowish brown dye bath.Continue to 15 of 26 below.

 15 of 26

 Even though ripe juniper "berries" are blue, they can create a nice brown dye when boiled in water.
 The juniper berry is actually the female seed cone produced by various species of junipers.
 The cone has unusually fleshy and merged scales, which give it a berry-like appearance.

 Juniper berries are often used in European cooking and to flavor gin.
 The outer scales of the berries are relatively flavorless, so the berries are almost always at least lightly crushed before being used as a... spice.
 They are used both fresh and dried, but their flavor declines during drying and storage.
 Fresh or dried berries can be used to produce dye.Continue to 16 of 26 below.

 Every spring, maple trees put forth red buds where leaves will eventually form.
 If you are looking for a reddish-brown dye, gather these buds.
 By boiling them with water, you'll have a beautiful dye.Continue to 17 of 26 below.

 Acorns from the mighty oak will produce a brown dye when boiled in water.
 You can create different shades of brown by using acorns from different types of oaks trees.
 Use both the acorns and the caps to create the dye bath.Continue to 18 of 26 below.